-In riparian management areas (RMA) timber production may change from a primary to a secondary objective for the protection or enhancement of riparian, biodiversity, wildlife and fisheries values.
+In riparian management areas (RMA), timber production may change from a primary to a secondary objective for the protection or enhancement of riparian, biodiversity, wildlife and fisheries values.
 Stocking standards will follow the standards of the leading site series represented in the RMA.
-The intent is to manage at the site level along the margins of streams to incorporate ecologically desirable species (such as red alder) and exclude unacceptable species without the need for detailed ecological mapping and stratification of all riparian areas.
-To promote horizontal patchiness, understory vegetation, and a partially open canopy as part of the naturally occurring patterns in RMAs, these sites may require changes to the approved MSS and minimum inter-tree spacing and one-off amendments will be prepared.
+The intent is to manage at the site level along the margins of streams to incorporate ecologically desirable species (such as red alder) without the need for detailed ecological mapping and stratification of all riparian areas.
+Refer to Footnote 100 in the Stocking Standard Tables 1-5 for specific management of Dr in riparian areas.